Women of Mythology; Warriors, Mothers & Virgins: The Art of Howard David Johnson

 STYLE and TECHNIQUE

-"Those who are enamoured of practice without science are like a pilot who goes into a ship without rudder or compass and never has any certainty where he is going.
+"Those who are enamored of practice without science are like a pilot who goes into a ship without rudder or compass and never has any certainty where he is going.
 Practice should always be based upon a sound knowledge of theory, of which perspective is the guide and gateway, and without it nothing can be done well in any kind of painting."

 The various galleries linked to by the icons above show many examples of His Realistic Art, and are grouped by theme rather than media.
 Since boyhood he has passionately copied the old masters.
 Using a strategy employed by J.W.
 Waterhouse (The old master David has imitated most) - his wistful and graceful models cannot be underestimated in their contribution to the stunning beauty and the potential for lasting appeal of his work.
 To create his work, he usually starts with a thematic concept, then working in his Photography studio with live models.
 He then assembles a variety of elements which are realistic and original.
 As a boy he dedicated his life to art in 1960.
 From 1965- 1999 he used xeroxes and tracings to make his preliminary photo montages.
 This is patterned after the manner used by Maxfield Parrish and other 19th century notables.
 For this he offers no apology as many of the greatest artists in history employed any and all means of technology at their disposal such as Camera Obscura or even the evil manufactured tube paints.
 See his article below: "On Art and Technology: When Seeing is Not Believing" An essay dealing with mechanical aids to visual art from Camera Obscura to Computers for more on this.
 The digital montage is a natural evolution of the preliminary photo collage David learned from great Realistic illustrators like Maxfield Parrish and Norman Rockwell.
 You'd think by now everything would have been tried but it hasn't.
 Exploring new art mediums is just as exciting today, just as full of freshness and newness as it ever been.